Dev Guide

 Note

-User-facing forms, such as the app setup form, are created from a yaml definition.
-You define the fields, buttons, drop downs, etc. and rules for when to show/hide or when a field is valid and OCP will generate and display the form to your users.
+Create user-facing forms, such as the app settings forms, from a YAML definition.
+You define the fields, buttons, drop-down lists, rules for when to display/hide certain fields, field validation, and so on, and Optimizely Connect Platform (OCP) generates and displays the form to app users.

-type - Which form element should be displayed on the form
+• type – Which form element you want to display on the form.

-key - Used to store and reference values when loading, saving, or interacting with a form
+• key – Use to store and reference values when loading, saving, or interacting with a form.

-help - Additional context to provide to the user when they hover over a help icon
+• help – Additional context you can provide to the user when they hover their cursor over a help icon.

 All apps need a settings form, whether to display instructions to the user or to collect information such as credentials and configuration options.
-Your settings form is defined in src/settings-form.yml.
-If you initialized your app using the CLI, you will have a placeholder form.
+Your settings form is defined in the src/forms/settings.yml file.
+If you initialized your app using the OCP command-line interface (CLI), you have a placeholder form.

-A simple authentication form might look like this:
+A simple authentication form might look like the following:

 sections: